lhumphrey/OpenUxAS_Docs/tutorials/addingServices/addGeneralCppService.md

    - With shell scripts from directory `{UXAS_ROOT}/examples/{My_Example}` using command: `./runAMASE_Template.sh & ./runUxAS_Template.sh`
 4. Press the Play button in the OpenAMASE simulation pane
    - In the OpenAMASE simulation, vehicles should start to move
-   - In the terminal, the OpenUxAS binary should output text, including "INITIALIZING" and "STARTING" messages from `JsonAirVehicleLoggerService`
+   - In the terminal, OpenUxAS should output text, including "INITIALIZING" and "STARTING" messages from `JsonAirVehicleLoggerService`
 5. After the simulation has run for at least a few seconds,
    - If you used the `run-example` script, close the OpenAMASE GUI and the OpenUxAS process will terminate automatically
    - If you used the shell scripts, close the OpenAMASE GUI and also kill the OpenUxAS process by pressing Ctrl+C in the terminal window